CasualCoder91/N_Body/docs/N-Body-Simulation/Integration.rst

 Since both stars can lie in the same octant, this can lead to additional recursions until the stars are assigned to different child nodes.
 If the current node is external and does not yet contain a star, the star is added to the node and the recursion ends.

-When calculating the gravitational force on a star the octree is travel through recursively beginning with the root node.
+When calculating the gravitational force on a star, the octree is travelled through recursively beginning with the root node.
-If the distance :math:`d` between the star and a node is sufficiently large, the stars within that node are approximated by the mass and com of that node, otherwise all child nodes within the current node are considered.
+In case the distance :math:`d` between the star and a node is sufficiently large, the stars within that node are approximated by the mass and com of that node, otherwise all child nodes within the current node are considered.
+Whenever the distance criterion is met, the acceleration vector stemming from the force is calculated, added to the overall acceleration of the star and the recursion for the considered branch stops.

 Whether or not :math:`d` is big enough, is determined by the quotient :math:`\theta`.